gsauthof/dracut-sshd/README.md

 remote unlocking of a fully encrypted root filesystem and remote access to the Dracut emergency shell (i.e. early userspace).

+It's compatible with systems that use Dracut as initramfs manager and systemd as init system, such as Fedora, CentOS/RHEL (version 7 or greater) and SUSE.
+Gentoo is also to known to work with dracut-sshd, as long as it's configured with systemd and Dracut.

 2018, Georg Sauthoff <mail@gms.tf>, GPLv3+

 ## Example: Open Encrypted Root Filesystem